Dog communication

 Humans can communicate with dogs through a wide variety of methods.
 Broadly, this includes vocalization, hand signals, body posture and touch.
-The two species also communicate visually: through domestication, dogs have become particularly adept at "reading" human facial expressions, and they are able to determine human emotional status.
-When communicating with a human their level of comprehension is generally comparable to a toddler.
+The two species also communicate visually.
+Through domestication, dogs have become particularly adept at "reading" human facial expressions.
+Dogs recognise and infer emotional information from humans.
+When communicating with a human, their level of comprehension is generally comparable to a toddler.

 Dog–human communication

+Dogs tend to be highly responsive to human cues, especially the direction of a gaze and the direction in which a human points.
+Dogs rely on the gestures of humans more than verbal cues, most importantly eye contact.
+Eye contact is considered an ostensive cue.
+A human-dog gaze helps dogs establish stronger relationships by being able to communicate better with humans, as well as other dogs.
+Dogs will start to act and react much like their owners do.
+Dogs will pick up on how their owners respond to strangers and non-friendly dogs.

-Both humans and dogs are characterized by complex social lives with rich communication systems, but it is also possible that dogs, perhaps because of their reliance on humans for food, have evolved specialized skills for recognizing and interpreting human social-communicative signals.
+Both humans and dogs are characterized by complex social lives with complex communication systems, but it is also possible that dogs, perhaps because of their reliance on humans for food, have evolved specialized skills for recognizing and interpreting human social-communicative signals.
 Four basic hypotheses have been put forward to account for the findings.